kaewkors/kaewkors/README.md

 About me:

-💻 I'm a full-stack web developer
+💻 I'm an IT postgraduate
 ⚡ My current skill sets are Python, HTML, CSS, MySQL and AWS Database